josedejesusAmaya/JS-cheatsheet/Module 01/README.md

 				doStuff();
 				if (eo)
 					continue;
-				console.log("if break is executed, this won´t appear only in the iteration that 'continue' was called, it won't end the loop like 'break' does");
+				console.log("if continue is executed, this won´t appear only in the iteration that 'continue' was called, it won't end the loop like 'break' does");
 			}
 		```
 		- ```for...in``` statement: iterates a specified variable over all de properties of an **object**. supports (continue, break).
 It iterates over property names.